-If you already own a pressure cooker, but do not yet have a pressure cooker basket, then we strongly encourage you to invest in one!
+If you already own a pressure cooker but do not yet have a pressure cooker basket, then we strongly encourage you to invest in one!
 Steamer basket inserts can be used to prepare fruit, vegetables, fish, and even eggs!

-When purchased new, most modern pressure cookers will come with a simple steamer basket insert; however, there are many different types of baskets to choose from, including compartmentalized baskets and multi-level baskets.
+When purchased new, most modern pressure cookers will come with a simple steamer basket insert; however, there are many different types of baskets to choose from including compartmentalized baskets and multi-level baskets.
 These basket types can be used to cook multiple different foods at one time.

 Traditionally, water is used for steaming foods, but did you know that you can flavor the water that you steam your food with?
 Common additives include wine, herbs, and vinegar.
-Alternately, you can also use wine, broth, or even tomato sauce to cook your food.
+Alternately, you can also use broth or even tomato sauce to cook your food.
 If you choose to go this route, then you can use the steaming liquid as a sauce for the food.

 If your pressure cooker does not have its own perforated insert, then you should consider investing in a collapsible stainless steel steamer.
-This type of steamer insert opens and closes like a flower, and it is preferable to choose one made of stainless steel, since it is durable and resistant to rust and corrosion.
+This type of steamer insert opens and closes like a flower, and it is preferable to choose one made of stainless steel since it is durable and resistant to rust and corrosion.

 These steamers are available in multiple sizes.
 You should choose the largest available one that will fit your pressure cooker.
 This maximizes the amount of flat surface available to cook food on.
-The center “stem” of the flower like basket should be removable, so you can move it if you want to steam a single large dish.
+The center “stem” of the flower-like basket should be removable, so you can move it if you want to steam a single large dish.

 If your pressure cooker was accompanied by a perforated insert, then it most likely came with a trivet.
-You should always use the trivet in conjunction with your steamer basket because most steamer baskets that are made by the manufacturer are not equipped with feet to keep the basket raised up out of the steaming liquid.
+You should always use the trivet in conjunction with your steamer basket because most steamer baskets that are made by the manufacturer are not equipped with feet to keep the basket raised out of the steaming liquid.

 A couple of notes about steamer basket inserts…